usealto/trainx-front/cypress/README.md

+# Cypress

+### Prerequisites
+Ask a coworker environnement variables to fill the `cypress.env.json` file.
+See the example file `cypress.env.example.json`

-## Install
+## Run

-You need to have the project up and running on port 4200 => [see README](https://github.com/usealto/assessment-front/blob/main/README.md#required)

 ### Global Cypress Run

-In case you want to run all your tests at once and get a global picture you can use
+Run all tests at once and get a global picture :

 ```jsx
 npm run cypress:run
 ```

+It's the simplest way, but also the longest one.
+It will run all your tests in a row and you will have to wait for the end of the process to see the results.

-## Run Cypress
+## Manual Cypress Run

-If it’s the first time, you need to ask a coworker for the environnement file ⇒ `cypress.env.json`

 ### With details

-1. Start the project
-2. Open Cypress
-3. Click on a test to run it

-Start a local server using
+1. Start a local server

 ```jsx
 npm run start
 ```

----

-Open Cypress Desktop app using
+2. Open Cypress on another terminal

 ```jsx
 npx cypress open
 ```

+3. Select and run your test

 Then you can select type testing (here we choose E2E Testing)